eksctl-io/eksctl/userdocs/src/usage/hybrid-nodes.md

 AWS EKS introduces Hybrid Nodes, a new feature that enables you to run on-premises and edge applications on customer-managed infrastructure with the same AWS EKS clusters, features, and tools you use in the AWS Cloud.
 AWS EKS Hybird Nodes brings an AWS-managed Kubernetes experience to on-premises environments for customers to simplify and standardize how you run applications across on-premises, edge and cloud environments.
 Read more at [EKS Hybrid Nodes][eks-hybrid-nodes].

 To facilitate support for this feature, eksctl introduces a new top-level field called `remoteNetworkConfig`.
 Any Hybrid Nodes related configuration shall be set up via this field, as part of the config file; there are no CLI flags counterparts.
-Additionally, at launch, any remote network config can only be set up during cluster creation and cannot be updated afterwards.
-This means, you won't be able to update existing clusters to use Hybrid Nodes.
+You can enable or update Hybrid Nodes on existing clusters by adding `remoteNetworkConfig` to your config file and running `eksctl upgrade cluster`.

 The `remoteNetworkConfig` section of the config file allows you to setup the two core areas when it comes to joining remote nodes to you EKS clusters: **networking** and **credentials**.